microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Relying on Fluid data

-Secondly, the `updateDice` function will no longer take in an arbitrary value.
-The app can no longer directly modify the `dice.textContent`, the value is always retrieved from the Fluid `diceMap`.
+The next change that needs to be made is to change the `updateDice` function so it no longer accepts an arbitrary value.
+This means the app can no longer directly modify the local dice value.
+Instead, the value will be retrieved from the `SharedMap` each time `updateDice` is called.

 ```js
     const updateDice = () => {